-Prior to executing any type of procurement negotiation, a negotiator for the State is required by law to be trained and certified in negotiation by OSP.
-To be certified, you must complete the OPM online class, 1.7 Negotiation, and successfully complete the 1.7 Assessment - Negotiation class with a minimum score of 60%.
+Prior to executing any type of procurement negotiation, a negotiator for the State is required by law to be trained and certified in negotiation.
+To be certified, you must successfully complete the online class, 1.7 Negotiation, or other negotiation training provided or approved by OSP.